DOCSINSTALLATION

 Overview

 SSW EagleEye is an AI-powered email management solution that helps organizations categorize and process emails automatically using Azure OpenAI.
-This guide will walk you through the installation process using Azure Managed Applications.
+This guide will walk you through the installation process from Azure Marketplace.

 Prerequisites